 Placing a Call on Hold

-- 1. Access the Active Call Menu by pressing the 'Enter' key during a call.
-Select menu item 'Hold'. - 2.
+- Access the Active Call Menu by pressing the 'Enter' key during a call.
+Select menu item 'Hold'.
+An orange phone symbol represents a call on hold. - 2.
 To resume the call press the 'Resume' key.

 Conference Call